OCHA-DAP/hdx-python-scraper/docs/main.md

           - "#severity+malnutrition+num+national"

 The covidtests mini scraper gets “new_tests” and “new_tests_per_thousand” for the latest date where a date_condition is satisfied which is that “new_tests” is a value greater than zero.
+Here, the default sheet of 1 and the default headers rows of 1 are assumed.
+These defaults apply for both xls and xlsx.

      covidtests:
+        dataset: "total-covid-19-tests-performed-by-country"
         format: "xlsx"
-        dataset: "total-covid-19-tests-performed-by-country"
-        headers: 1
-        sheet: 1
         date_col: "date"
         date_type: "date"
         date_condition: "new_tests is not None and new_tests > 0"